cadalyjr/pchem_intro/docs/chem.md

 ## <ins> Heat Capacity <ins>

 ## <ins> Equilibria <ins>
 Most chemical reactions do not proceed only in one direction.
 Instead, reactions occur in both directions at the same time towards a state of equilibrium.
-No changes are observed at equilibrium.
+No overall changes are observed at equilibrium

 Two important ideas: